 You can deduct alimony that you pay to an ex-spouse, even if you don't itemize, as long as the divorce agreement was in place before the end of 2018.
 Sounds simple, but sometimes it isn't.
 If you're taking a deduction for payments that don't qualify as "alimony," then you're underpaying your taxes.

 To qualify as alimony, payments to your ex must be required by and spelled out in a divorce or separation agreement.
 Voluntary payments don't count.
 Child support is excluded, too.
 Payments must also end after the death of the recipient spouse.
 If they don't, then it isn't alimony (whether paid before or after death).
 Because payments must be in cash (including checks or money orders), noncash property settlements aren't considered alimony, either.
 Payments that are your ex-spouse's part of community income, payments to keep up your property, and allowing your ex-spouse to use your property also don't qualify as alimony.
 Again, if you're deducting any of these payments as alimony, then you're not following the tax law.

-Note that the new tax law made significant changes to the tax treatment of alimony.
+Note that the 2017 tax reform law made significant changes to the tax treatment of alimony.
 For instance, payments under a divorce or separation agreement executed, or changed, after 2018 aren't deductible.
 Nevertheless, there are millions of divorced people in the United States who are still paying deductible alimony under pre-2019 decrees.